strimzi/proposals/052-cruise-control-api-users.md

 At this time, Strimzi doesn't offer any method of creating or configuring KafkaConnect API users.
 That being said, the direction we take with creating and managing Cruise Control API users could be used as a precedent for its design in the future.

+The reason behind the apparent inconsistency between KafkaUser management and this alternative user management pattern is because we expect there to be few users for Cruise Control and Kafka Connect, because they are control APIs for their respective systems.
+In contrast, we expect there to be many Kafka users because Kafka is the data API and we expect each Kafka application will use its own principal.

 ## Motivation

 There are a couple use cases where developers would want to access the Cruise Control API without disabling API security:

 * Monitoring a Strimzi-managed Kafka cluster with the Cruise Control UI.
 * Gathering Cruise Control specific statistical information that is not currently available via Strimzi Operator or Cruise Control sensor metrics e.g. detailed information surrounding cluster and partition load and user tasks.
-* Experimenting with Cruise Control operations not currently supported by Strimzi.
 * Debugging Cruise Control in a secured environment.

 At this time, Strimzi Cruise Control integration offers limited access to Cruise Control data and features.
-This limited access protects developers from preforming cluster operations that coud interfere with Strimzi Operator operations and cause damage to their clusters.
+This limited access protects developers from performing cluster operations that could interfere with Strimzi Operator operations and cause damage to their clusters.
 This limited access also prevents developers from accessing harmless monitoring data and enabling third party applications such as the Cruise Control UI which could make monitoring their Cruise Control data easier.

 In order to allow developers and third-party applications to access the Cruise Control API without needing to disable API security, we would need to provide a method of creating API users.